dgr/clojurecrazy/docs/_posts/2022-01-30-my-experience-with-an-m1-macbook-air.md

 If you want to develop Clojure on it, you can do so with ease.
-That's really a testament to using a high level programming language (Clojure) running on an abstract virtual machine (JVM) that totally insulates the hardware details.
+That's really a testament to using a high level programming language (Clojure) running on an abstract virtual machine (JVM) that totally insulates you from the hardware details.
 I also haven't gone as far as trying Docker or anything virtualized (e.g., VMware), so you might experience some level of pain there.
 That's not something I typically need to do.

 Are there downsides?
 Yes, two, but they are very minor in my opinion.
 First, the screen size is only 13 inches.
 I would really like a full 16-inch model.
-If the rumors are true, this might be coming to the next generation of MacBook Air later this year, along with M2 or M1 Super Extreme Pro Bionic, or whatever Apple's marketing department decides to the next generation chip.
+If the rumors are true, this might be coming to the next generation of MacBook Air later this year, along with M2 or M1 Super Extreme Pro Bionic, or whatever Apple's marketing department decides to name the next generation chip.

 The second downside is that because the Air doesn't have a fan, if you run CPU-intensive workloads for a sustained period of time, the